ranbureand/multilingual-experiment/readme.markdown

 # Multilingual Experiment in Jekyll

-The [basic *GitHub Pages* site](https://ranbureand.github.io/multilingual-experiment/) hosted in this repository, and its related README, illustrate my approach to create a multilingual site in *[Jekyll](https://jekyllrb.com/ "Jekyll")*.
+The [basic *GitHub Pages* site](https://ranbureand.github.io/multilingual-experiment/) hosted in this repository and this README illustrate my approach to create a multilingual site in *[Jekyll](https://jekyllrb.com/ "Jekyll")*.

 ## Table of Contents